octobercms/docs/backend-forms.md

     public function listStatuses($fieldName, $value, $formData)
     {
         return ['published' => 'Published', ...];
     }

+The fifth method is particularly useful when you want to define the dropdown options in a class different to the model class associated with the form or as a static method within the form's model class itself.
+You can use this method by specifiying the class name with the namespace followed by the method name which should be defined as a public, static method in either a model class or in a custom class and it should return an array of options in the format **key => label**.

+    colors:
+        label: Colors
+        type: dropdown
+        options:
+          - Acme\Demo\Classes\ColorManager
+          - getAvailableColors

+Supplying the dropdown options as a static method:

+    public static function getAvailableColors()
+    {
+        return ['red' => 'Red', 'blue' => 'Blue' ...];
+    }

 To define the behavior when there is no selection, you may specify an `emptyOption` value to include an empty option that can be reselected.